The large clump shown here, is a good example of a "witches broom."

 (Photo courtesy DPI, Florida Department of Agriculture)

-To rid a Ficus bonsai tree of a witches broom or galls of any kind, carefully prune the infected area well below the gall.
+It's difficult to diagnose the exact plant fungus or germ, but it's relatively unimportant.
+The cure is the same.
+To rid a tree of a witches broom or galls of any kind, carefully prune the infected area well below the gall.
 Seal the removed branch in a plastic bag and throw it out.

 Read about disinfecting your tools between plants or between each usage especially on any infected trees.